neo-project/docs/en-us/node/api.md

 # API Reference

 Each node in the AntSharesCore-CLI provides an API interface for obtaining block-chain data from a node, making it easy to develop block-chain applications.
-The interface is provided via [JSON-RPC](http://wiki.geekdream.com/Specification/json-rpc_2.0.html) and the underlying protocl uses HTTP/HTTPS for communication.
+The interface is provided via [JSON-RPC](http://wiki.geekdream.com/Specification/json-rpc_2.0.html) and the underlying protocol uses HTTP/HTTPS for communication.
 To start a node that provides an RPC service, run the following command:

 `dotnet AntSharesDaemon.dll /rpc`